MITRECND/picaboo/README.md

 ### DEP

 You need to have DEP enabled on your host for this program to work effectively.
 You will receive an error from `picaboo` if DEP is not configured appropriately.

+An easy way to do this is to:
+* Right-click 'Computer'/'This PC' and click 'Advanced system settings'
+* Under the 'Advanced' tab under 'Performance' click 'Settings'
+* Under the 'Data Execution Prevention' tab select the bottom option to turn on DEP for all programs.
+* Reboot the host.

 ## Limitations